-USSR and Germany The strategically-important Dnieper hydropower plant in the Ukraine is targeted by both Soviet and German 1941 troops during WW II.
-On August 18, 1941, the dam and power plant are dynamited by Soviet troops retreating in front of advancing German forces.
-The facility is bombed again in 1943 by retreating German troops.
+1941USSR and GermanyThe strategically-important Dnieper hydropower plant in the Ukraine is targeted by both Soviet and German troops during WW II.
+On August 18, 1941, the dam and power plant

 • Development dispute (state and non-state actors), when water resoursces or infrastructure become the source of conflict in economic, community and social contexts related to the development of an area or region.